Quantum Surf Physics

 Mike Parsons, a fellow big wave surfer, caught the wave immediately after Mark’s and wiped out.
 Mike says he bumped into another surfer while violently churning in the cold icy water.
 He later realized that he collided with Mark.
 This confirms that Mark experienced a two-wave hold down, and was likely still alive at their encounter.
 Mark did not surface, true to another quote that became his epithet, "If you want the ultimate thrill, you've got to be willing to pay the ultimate price."
 The truth is, using Mark's experience we may avoid paying the ultimate price.

 Mark took off late and free fell down his last wave.
 His surfboard hit cold hard water at the nose rocker bend.
 On shallow nose dives, the rocker bend keeps the tip up out of water.
 On the underside, a flat surface can block water instead of pushing it aside.
-Speed prevents water from moving out of the way in time.
+When water cannot move out of the way fast enough, it can block a speeding surfboard.
 Pressure built on the bent nose underside and disrupted Mark's balance.
 This same force allows surfers to ride a wave.
 Hydrodynamic force is generated with speed.
 When water cannot part, it keeps a surfer from sinking by building pressure on the flat surfboard bottom.
 Surfers use this force to speed up and down a wave.

 Learning from a Wipeout